abelardopardo/ontask_b/docs_src/Using/actions.rst

    :align: center
    :width: 100%

-The page has two elements.
-The first one is a filter to restrict the rows in the table considered for data entry.
-You create a condition, and those rows that satisfy it are then prepared for data entry.
-The second part of the screen is to select those columns that you want to include in the data entry form.
-You must select at least a *Unique* column (shown with green background) and a non-unique column.
+The page has several elements.
+From top to bottom, the first one is a filter to restrict the rows in the table considered for data entry.
+Those rows that satisfy the condition are prepared for data entry.
+The second part of the screen is a description that will be shown at the top of the page as a prelude for the fields to enter the data.
+The next section is they key column that will be used to match the data entry.
+The last section of the screen is a set of non-key columns to use to ask the questions.
+The *Preview* button at the bottom of the page shows the page that will be shown to the students.

 Once an *Action In* has been selected, there are two operations available represented by the buttons with labels *Run* and *URL*.
 The *Run* operation is